Heterogeneous Knowledge for Augmented Modular Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper we have discussed the design, implementation and evaluation of Augmented Modular Reinforcement Learning (AMRL), a solution that is able to process and integrate multiple types of information (knowledge), such as rules, sub-goals, and skills for more efficient and effective decision-making.
-The proposed framework uses an arbitrator to select heterogeneous modules and seamlessly incorporate different types of knowledge.
-This arbitrator is agnostic with respect to the knowledge representation itself.
-We have also introduced a variation of the selection mechanism, namely the Memory-Augmented Arbitrator, which adds the capability of exploiting temporal information.
-We have evaluated the proposed mechanisms on established as well as new environments and benchmark them against prominent deep RL algorithms.
-Our results show significant performance improvements that can be achieved by augmenting traditional modular RL with heterogeneous knowledge.
+In this paper we have discussed the design, implementation, and evaluation of Augmented Modular Reinforcement Learning (AMRL), a solution that is able to process and integrate multiple types of information (heterogeneous knowledge), such as rules, trajectory datasets, and skills for more efficient and effective decision-making.
+We have formally characterized heterogeneous knowledge and investigated several sources of information heterogeneity.
+We have evaluated the proposed mechanisms on several Minigrid environments and benchmark them against KIAN, KoGuN, and PPO.
+Our proposed framework uses a selector to choose exactly one or combine several heterogeneous modules and is able to seamlessly incorporate different types of knowledge.
+This selector is agnostic with respect to the knowledge representation itself.